Wednesday 17th May 2017

 The materials have been engineered so they are free from volatile organic compounds (VOC), formaldehyde, heavy metals, toxic substances, carcinogens and harmful agents such as biocides or plasticizers.
 This makes Graphenstone ideal for people who may suffer from intolerance to chemicals in paint.

-Graphenstone paint is certified by the independent German laboratory eco-INSTITUT as being free from substances that degrade the environment.
-It is also carbon neutral –as the paint cures and over its lifetime each square metre of Graphenstone paint absorbs 120 grams of CO2 from the local environment where it’s applied.
-In addition to its various environmental certifications, to date Graphenstone is the only paint in the world to meet the Cradle to Cradle Gold Standard which provides consumers, regulators, employees, and industry peers with a clear, visible, and tangible validation of the manufacturers’ ongoing commitment to sustainability.
+Graphenstone paint is carbon neutral –as the paint cures and over its lifetime each square metre of Graphenstone paint absorbs 120 grams of CO2 from the local environment where it’s applied.
+In addition to its various environmental certifications, Graphenstone is one of very few paints brands in the world to meet the Cradle to Cradle Gold Standard which provides consumers, regulators, employees, and industry peers with a clear, visible, and tangible validation of the manufacturers’ ongoing commitment to sustainability.
 Products are made from natural elements rather than chemicals and packaging is derived from recycled materials.
 In 2015 Graphenstone won the “Innovation and sustainability” award at the Beyond Building Barcelona - Construmat Fair from Fira de Barcelona.

 GRAPHENE PRODUCT DEVELOPMENT

 The Graphene Company is currently researching, negotiating and developing other exciting new products for future commercialisation in the field of graphene in a wide range of markets.
 Our objective is to create a stable of exclusive ‘disruptive’ products in the UK markets and overseas.